Juana Inés de la Cruz: Hombres Necios (Sátira Filosófica) or You foolish men (Philosophical satire)

-Hombres necios explored the idea of why women were constantly held guilty for the sins that men incited onto them.
+Hombres necios explored the idea of why women were frequently held guilty for the sins that men incited onto them.
 Sor Juana expresses her voice through the use of the Baroque literary style, which was prevalent at her time, in a manner that can be understood.
-Today it is often seen as a pro-feminist love letter, even in a "machista" Latin American society it has been popular amongst the population.
+Today it is often seen as a pro-feminist love letter, and even in a "machista" Latin American society it has been popular among the population.